40 Foods Doctors Want Women Over 40 to Eat

 But your 40s aren't all doom and gloom—they just require a little adjustment.
 By taking charge of your diet and staying active, your 40s can be one of the best decades there is—a time to celebrate the strides you've already made in your career, family life, friend circle, and whatever else you've been building in your 20s and 30s.
 This is a great time to practice a little extra self-care, too, beginning with how you nourish your body.

 Most people think of heart disease as a men's health issue, but news flash: it's the leading cause of death in America for both men and women.
 Dr. Hardik Soni, MD, a physician and the Medical Director at Ethos Medical Spa in New Jersey, recommends that women incorporate Omega-3 rich fatty fish into their diet for good heart health as their age advances.
 He adds that healthy fats like those found in salmon, herring, and mackerel also help to balance hormones, which can tend to fluctuate after 40 in anticipation of menopause.
+And speaking of, here are the 25 Best Foods for Menopause.

 Dr. Sherry Ross, or Dr. Sherry as she's more commonly known, is an award-winning OB/GYN, women's health expert, and the author of the book She-ology: Women's Definitive Guide to Intimate Health.
 Period.
 In discussing her top foods for women, she called quinoa "the one you'd want with you on a desert island," due to its supercharged nutritional benefits.
 It's much higher in fiber than most other grains, high in protein, contains all the essential amino acids your body needs, and is rich in magnesium, iron, folate, and Omega-3 fatty acids.
 This translates into an impressive résumé of disease-preventing capabilities, lowering your risk of kidney stones, cardiovascular disease, diabetes, and even cancer.

 Not only is grapefruit a high-nutrient, low-calorie breakfast option, it's also one of the simplest ways to get your fill of folic acid—a key combatant of oxidative stress.
 Dr. Janette Nesheiwat, MD, a family and emergency doctor and the Medical Director of CityMD, recommends adding them to your diet, explaining that "they're loaded with vitamin C, potassium, vitamin B, zinc, manganese, and more.
 They also have antioxidant properties, which help fight inflammation in the body, can help lower cholesterol, and reduce your risk of heart disease, cancers, and dementia."
 They're also widely considered a useful tool for maintaining an active metabolism as you age.
+And in case you were wondering, here are the 9 Best Fruits for Weight Loss, Approved by a Nutritionist.

 Looking for a protein-rich snack that will keep you full and give you an energy boost?
 New York-based dermatological surgeon Dr. Janet Prystowsky, MD, recommends eating peanuts and peanut butter if you're a woman over 40.
 "Plant-based protein sources allow you to decrease your consumption of animal-based protein sources such as red meat," she says.
 "There is evidence to suggest that heavy consumption of animal-based proteins will increase your cancer risk."
 Just be sure to reach for organic versions without added sugars, to avoid the extra calories, not to mention pesticides and preservatives.